 Unfortunately, some workers’ compensation recipients suffer a second and unrelated accident while under care for their work injury.
-It would almost appear the insurance companies wait (and pray) for that to happen in hopes of cutting off the injured worker’s compensation benefits.
+Georgia workers’ compensation law allows the insurance companies to suspend or “cut off” benefits when an injured worker suffers a significant “subsequent non-work related injury” severe enough to relieve the insurance carrier’s liability.
+As such, it appears that many insurance companies wait (and pray) for that to happen in hopes of cutting off the injured worker’s compensation benefits.

-In order to keep workers’ compensation benefits from being stopped, the injured employee needs to demonstrate that the “chain of causation” for the claim was not broken.
+In order to keep workers’ compensation benefits from being stopped, the injured employee would be required to prove that the “chain of causation” for the claim had not been broken.